nasa/cumulus/packages/tf-inventory/README.md

 ### `Error reading <filename>: The specified key does not exist.`

-This indicates that there is a Terraform state entry in your DynamoDb table pointing to a file that does not exist. `terraform destroy` empties your state file of resources, but does not remove the file from S3 nor the entry from Dynamo.
-It's possible that the state file was manually deleted, but not the Dynamo entry.
+This indicates that there is a Terraform state entry in your DynamoDB locks table pointing to a state file that does not exist. `terraform destroy` empties your state file of resources, but does not remove the file from S3 nor the entry from DynamoDB.
+It's possible that the state file was manually deleted, but not the DynamoDB entry.

 ## Contributing